What Is Cross Elasticity of Demand?

 Complementary products and services are often priced at a rate that reflects the understanding that any change in availability or price of a complementary product will need to be addressed with a new or updated product or service.

-For example, if Apple decided to release their upcoming iPhone 9 at twice the price of the iPhone 8, developers who create apps exclusively for Apple’s iPhone would see a decrease in the quantity demand for their app.
+For example, if Apple decided to release its newest iPhone at twice the price of its previous one, developers who create apps exclusively for Apple’s iPhone would see a decrease in the quantity demand for their app.
 The app developers’ products are complementary to the iPhone operating system.
-Their response could be to fast-track a version of their app that ran on the Android mobile operating system to help offset the financial loss caused by the increase in the iPhone 9 price.
+Their response could be to fast-track a version of their app that ran on the Android mobile operating system to help offset the financial loss caused by the increase in the iPhone's price.

 If your business provides a product or service that appears to have no current or affordable competitors as substitutes, it’s important to remember that cross elasticity of demand can still affect your customers.
 A decrease in the price of a complementary product may result in a decrease in the demand for your business’ product.